tolat/clapper/public/README.txt

 -   Grey out pages that need to be set after others when creating new show (DONE)
 -   if required for save fields are left blank on save, warn (DONE)
 -   sort purchases by week option (Done)
+-   Drop down for all department fields + positions list in crew and rentals (DONE)
+-   sort option in context menu for columns -> click on column selects column (DONE)